Spring Dependency Injection XML#

 - From the section above, we learnt how to use

-for DI.
-In this section, we will continue to use it for injecting values from theproperties
+Setter Injection Typefor DI.
+In this section, we will continue to use it for injecting values from thepropertiesfiles in ourresourcesfolders.

 - To use the